All wards are still closed to visitors in response to COVID-19 (Coronavirus)

 - Follow NHS guidance related to how to avoid catching and spreading coronavirus.

-We understand how important the support of family and friends can be for patients in their recovery while they are in hospital so while visiting restrictions are in place, patients are encouraged to use the RBHT Guest Wi-Fi facility to ensure contact with friends and family is maintained.
+We understand how important the support of family and friends can be for patients in their recovery while they are in hospital so while visiting restrictions are in place, patients are encouraged to use 'virtual visiting' to ensure contact with friends and family is maintained.
+Ward staff will try to make sure patients have access to, and support with, electronic devices such as iPads and smartphones, whenever needed.
+We have a small supply in the hospital, but please bring your own where possible.

-We thank you for your understanding during this time.
+We will regularly review visiting arrangements.
+We thank you for co-operating with us during this time.